C2SM/git-course/Markdowns/Exercise_7.md

 ```

 You should have seen that your local repository has a remote called "origin", which points to your fork on GitHub.
-This is the default behavior when you use git clone to copy a repository.
+This is the default behavior when you use "git clone" to copy a repository.

 ### Add to local repository
 Next, let's make a new branch and add a commit to it.